Link to a web page, email, phone number or slide in Keynote on Mac

 To change whether or not Keynote formats website URLs, email addresses and phone numbers as active links, you can update the settings for automatic formatting.

-Choose Keynote > Preferences (from the Keynote menu at the top of your screen).
+Choose Keynote > Settings (from the Keynote menu at the top of your screen).

-Click Auto-Correction at the top of the Preferences window.
+Click Auto-Correction at the top of the settings window.

 In the Formatting section, do any of the following: